 Jan and I decided to take the opportunity that the long weekend offered us and go somewhere for the day on Saturday (four days off in a row meant we could fill the entire day and still have two days of relaxing at home – bliss).
 Since there was rain and cold forecast* for everywhere that was within day trip range, we figured it didn’t really matter where we went and spontaneously decided on Würzburg.
 My verdict: not one of my favourite German towns.
 Unfortunately, about 80% of Würzburg was destroyed during World War 2, and when they rebuilt it there wasn’t exactly a tonne of money lying around, so all the new buildings are basically ugly (but were cheap to build).
-There is the odd nice building here and there, either because they managed to escaped the bombs or have since been restored, but in general the town isn’t too pretty.
-Of course, the horrid weather didn’t help much either.
+There is the odd nice building here and there, either because they managed to escaped the bombs or have since been restored, but in general the town isn’t the prettiest I’ve seen.
+Of course, it has Tübingen and Heidelberg to compete with, and the horrid weather didn’t help much either.

 We didn’t arrive until around 1 p.m.
 (Würzburg is roughly 2 hours drive from here and Jan didn’t get up til 9 a.m.), so after a quick walk down to the river (The Main) for a look at the old bridge and take some photos of the fortress up on its hill, our first stop was lunch.
 I had Wiener Schnitzel, which was very tasty, and tried the local beer, Würzburger Hofbräu.